mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

    - The `Stepwise tool` helps us reduce and figure out which predictor variables have a good chance of being in the model, but it is not a tool that can automatically find all of the appropriate predictor variables in one run.
    - so we need `Model comparison tool`

 __2. Decision Tree:__ It analyzes the data as if it was a series of decisions.
+It does this by splitting the data and creating the largest difference at the percent b/w the target group.
 This results in a comparison b/w each of the different possible outcomes.
 For example, let's see if we can predict whether specific M&M will get eaten.
  - Split (one predictor) - 'color': this split is choosen because it produces the `*largest difference*` in percent eatean b/w two groups.
  - Split (add the second predictors) - 'flavour': Only possible split is 'W_Peanuts' vs 'W/O_Peanuts'.
  - so which split would happen first?
 Since 'flavor' has a larger gap, it would cause the first split.